VITaL Pretraining: Visuo-Tactile Pretraining for Tactile and Non-Tactile Manipulation Policies: Related Works

 \subsubsection{Action Chunking Transformers}

 Action Chunking Transformers (ACT) \cite{zhao2023learning} train a Conditional Variational Auto Encoder (CVAE) built upon a transformer backbone to predict a series of actions (in the form of goal positions) conditioned on state observations (position + vision).
-The use of an autoencoder for this task helps to reduce the negative effects of multi-modal distributions in the training data, as the latent variable can encode the "style" of the goal action sequence (ie. move left or move right).
-At inference time the latent variable is set to the mean of the prior (zero) to generate the most-likely action.
-The use of a strong KL divergence term in the loss function encourages the network to avoid over-reliance on the latent variable.
+The use of an auto-encoder for this task helps to reduce the negative effects of multi-modal distributions in the training data, as the latent variable can encode the "style" of the goal action sequence.
+At inference, the latent variable is set to the mean of the prior (zero) to generate the most likely action.
+A strong KL divergence term in the loss function encourages the network to avoid over-reliance on the latent variable.

 Because ACT predicts a sequence of actions (goal states), $A_{t,t}$ to a $A_{t,t+h}$ at each timestep, during inference a series of previous predictions $A_{t-h, t}$ to $A_{t-1, t}$ is available.
 To reduce the effect of a single bad prediction (often caused by out-of-distribution states), this series of predictions is combined using a weighted average with exponentially decaying weights, $w_i = e^{-ki}$, and the resulting ensembled action is executed.